zxlooong/hdcookbook/trunk/AuthoringTools/grin/extensions/fontstrip/README.txt

 the configuration file are found in the asset directory.
-If you are planning to update the look of the font for the disc, then use the FontImageMaker to first generate the design image files, update those image files, and then re-run the ImaFontImageMaker tool with the identical configuration file passed in as the first time, but by placing the updated files in the asset directory.
+If you are planning to update the look of the font for the disc, then use the FontImageMaker to first generate the design image files, update those image files, and then re-run the FontImageMaker tool with an identical configuration file passed in the first time, but by placing the updated files in the asset directory.
  The final image will be based on the modified design images as opposed to the auto-generated ones.